equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 #### Installing & Configuring Minio

-You can install the Minio server by compiling the srouce code or via a binary file.
-For this guide, we will make use of the binary and utilizing Ubuntu 18.04 for the OS.
+You can install the Minio server by compiling the source code or via a binary file.
+For this guide, we will make use of the binary and we will be deploying on a server running Ubuntu 18.04.

-If you haven't updated the package database recently, update it now:
+First, if you haven't updated the package database recently, update it now:

 ```
 apt get update
 ```

 Next, download the Minio server binary:

 ```
 curl -O https://dl.minio.io/server/minio/release/linux-amd64/minio
 ```

-A file name will then be downloaded to the current working directory.
-You will need to change permissions of this file to become executable.
+You will need to change permissions for the file you just downloaded to make it executable:

 ```
 chmod +x minio
 ```

-Next the binary will need to be relocated to the `/usr/local/bin` directory where the startup script expects to find it.
+Next, the binary will need to be relocated to the `/usr/local/bin` directory where the startup script expects to find it.
+We'll be downloading the startup script below.

 It is not suggested to run the Minio server as root.
-Instead, creating a user and it's group called `minio-user`.
+Instead, we'll create a user called `minio-user`.

 This is done by running: